Akron Law Review

-Celebrating its 51st anniversary, the Akron Law Review is a scholarly legal publication of The University of Akron School of Law that produces an annual volume of four issues for use by scholars, practitioners, and judges.
+Now in its 53rd year, the Akron Law Review is a scholarly legal publication of The University of Akron School of Law that produces an annual volume of four issues for use by scholars, practitioners, and judges.

 The Akron Law Review has been highly ranked in the Washington and Lee Law Review Rankings for a number of years.

 The Akron Law Review has ranked in the top 55 of general, student-edited law reviews for “Impact Factor” since 2005. (“Impact Factor” is essentially determined by the median of the annual number of citations, divided by number of items published, for each year in the survey period).

 Since 2006, the Akron Law Review has also ranked in the top 65 in the Washington and Lee “Combined Score” ranking for general, student-edited journals.
 The “Combined Score” is a composite of a law review’s Impact Factor and total cites count.